tchapi/davis/README.md

 This will build a `davis:latest` image that you can directly use.
 Do not forget to pass sensible environment variables to the container since the _dist_ `.env` file will take precedence if no `.env.local` or environment variable is found.

 You can use `--platform` to specify the platform to build for.
 Currently, `arm64` (ARMv8) and `amd64` (x86) are supported.

+> [!IMPORTANT]
+>
+> ⚠ Do not forget to run all the database migrations the first time you run the container :
+>
+>     docker exec -it davis sh -c "APP_ENV=prod bin/console doctrine:migrations:migrate --no-interaction"

 ## Docker images